Enhancing Sindhi Word Segmentation using Subword Representation Learning and Position-aware Self-attention: Experimental Setup

 We utilize the recently proposed unlabeled Sindhi text corpus~\cite{ali2019new} in the experimental setting.
-We convert segmentation into a sequence tagging problem using B, I, E, S, X tagging scheme and split the dataset into 80\% for training and 20\% for development and test sets.
-The complete statistics of the dataset is given in Table \ref{tab:corpus_for_segmentation}.
-We split each sentence with punctuation marks of period, comma, question mark, colon, semicolon, exclamation mark, dash for consistency in the dataset and do not consider sentences having tokens less than 5.
-Moreover, we split the large sentences with white-space if the length exceeds more than 300 tokens.
-The regular hard-space is tagged as [X] in the dataset.
-However, multi-word tokens such as numerical expressions 689.0967, date 25-06-2020, money 4736\$, etc., are assigned continuous tags.
-For example, date 25-06-2020 is assigned continuous tags of BIIIIIIIIE, respectively. \begingroup \endgroup
+We convert segmentation into a sequence tagging problem using B, I, E, S, X tagging scheme and split the dataset into $80\%$ for training and $20\%$ for development and test sets.
+Table \ref{tab:corpus_for_segmentation} shows the complete statistics of the datasets.